 Applicants will be judged on the merits of their artwork, as well as their overall grade point average, participation in visual arts courses, and overall artistic development.
 All scholarships in the Visual Arts Program are awarded on a competitive basis.

-Once the deadline passes, the Visual Arts faculty, representing all areas of our program, will review each qualifying application.
+Once the deadline passes, the Visual Arts faculty, representing all areas of our program, will review each qualifying application (see Review Rubric above).
 Immediate notification will be sent from the chair of the scholarship committee to those that did not meet all of the qualifications, along with an explanation of why.
 After the faculty determines the scholarship recipients and award amounts, along with alternates, the Program Head of Visual Arts will send a letter of notification to all qualifying applicants.
 Those awarded scholarships will have to sign and return their letter of acceptance by the predetermined deadline.

 Applications must be submitted by March 31 each year.